wix/stylable/packages/stylable.io/docs/references/mixins.md

  Using parameters in a mixin enables you to override specific [variables](./variables.md) inside of a mixin before they are applied.

-Here is an example of using a variable in a CSS mixin and how it can be overriden by the mixin's parameter value.
+Here is an example of using a variable in a CSS mixin and how it can be overridden by the mixin's parameter value.

 ```css
 /* CSS */